Jirka-Mayer/BachelorThesis/thesis-text.md

     tabulka s vrstvama sítě a jejich parametrama

 The Mashcima engraving system works with images at the resolution of the CVC-MUSCIMA dataset.
 Image of an engraved staff is about 400px in height and the width varies from 500px to over 2000px.
 The neural network however requires the input image to be exactly 64px in height.
-The image will be scaled down because of this, while preserving its aspect ratio.
+The image will be scaled down because of this while preserving its aspect ratio.

 There will be two datasets used for training.
 One for the actual training - a *training dataset* and one for validation - a *validation dataset* (or "dev dataset").
-The training dataset is fed into the model in batches and each batch is used to perform update of the learned parameters of the model.
+The training dataset is fed into the model in batches and each batch is used to perform an update of the learned parameters of the model.
 This process is called stochastic gradient descent (*link*).
 Using the entire training dataset once is called *one epoch*.
 The validation dataset will be used after each epoch to estimate the true performance of the model (to estimate the generalization error).
 Edit distance will be measured during training and validation and it will be used to track the learning progress.

 Learned parameters will be updated by the adaptive learning rate optimizer (Adam) (*link*), that comes with Tensorflow (*link*), with the default parameters: